AureliaPiot/AureliaPiot_6_22092021/frontend/README.md

 The app should reload automatically when you make a change to a file.

 Use `Ctrl+C` in the terminal to stop the local server.

+## Update ##

+This application use DotEnv, please contact the creator to get the .env file

+if you want to start this project from the Backend folder, run `nodemon --exec 'node -r dotenv/config server.js'`, this should start the local server with DotEnv working.